vt-tlos-pathways/pathways-docs/option3.md

 In the list, you are reminded of the points that each assignment is worth :five: and the state of the assignment in Canvas: published (available to students), unpublished (unavailable to students), or already configured for another outcome. :six:

 To help you match an assignment to the outcome you're currently working on, the list of assignments also displays a list of Pathways outcomes that have been added to an assignment's rubric. :seven: If there are no outcomes associated with the assignment you want to use, you can click on the name of the assignment to add them now.
+You may only select one assignment per Pathways learning outcome.

+If one assignment addresses multiple Pathways learning outcomes, Option #3 allows the same assignment to be used to measure more than one Pathways outcome.

 ![Selecting an Assignment Guide](/_media/selectingassignmentoption3.png "Selecting an Assignment Guide")